zachspang/vidToAscii/README.md

 2. Download or clone repository

-3. Navigate to the vidToAscii folder within the repository'
+3. Navigate to the vidToAscii folder within the repository

 4. Intstall the application
 ```